Subscribe to our Property Alert Newsletter FREE from Condo Hotel Center

 • Insurance: The Board will carry insurance.
 It will cover liability and disasters.
 Are you completely covered and at sufficient levels of coverage?

-• Tenant-to-owner ratio The fewer tenants, the better.
+• Tenant-to-owner ratio: The fewer tenants, the better.
 Owners usually take better care of their property than do tenants.
 And unit turnover will be less.
 If a condo is primarily owner-occupied, it tends to be quieter, cleaner, and with less demand on the amenities.

 • Reserves Everyone wants nice amenities in their development, but those amenities do need to be maintained, and that can add to your monthly costs.
 If a development has a lot of amenities, the likelihood is that the fees will be greater.
 A well-planned development will build into its reserves a realistic lifespan for each type of building component.
 If not, be prepared for increased fees or special assessments.